ethereum/EIPs/EIPS/eip-draft_app_keys.md

 ### Isolated paths but customisable

 ### persona isolation for privacy
+Instead of personas, alternative proposal (make them subsets of ETH main accounts) [Hd Path of an Eth main Account] / [Domain Specific Hd subPath] / [App controlled HD subPath] / [Account index]

+pros:
+allows to use isolated app paths for the same app using the same mnemonic.

+can have several accounts fully separated to use the same domain without the domain knowing I'm the same individual.
+All this with the same mnemonic, I would just use 2 different mainAccounts.

+One question though is how do you handle apps/plugin that would like to interact with several "main accounts", accounts outside of their control?
+Not sure if this use case really exists tho and we could have.

+Also how does this applies to the plugins if metamask doesn't have a "selected account anymore"?
+Logging into plugins in the same way as in websites, EIP1102?

+cons:
+makes this a subset of an ethereum account or should be eventually generalised to non ETH main accounts? adds complexity to restore, one should remember which account is which same benefits of privacy could be implemented by add an user provided field in the HD path, after domain and before app subpath

+==> personas seem better

 ### hardening for privacy
 hardening has benefits for security and privacy if parent extended public key is known, public keys of child of hardened indexes can not be computed.